 Because the profit of a potential affiliate sale is far greater than an AdSense click.

 I would very much prefer to earn $50 or more from a banner click that leads to an affiliate sale, than an AdSense click that could earn me just 20 cents.

 Remember, these days, website visitors are much savvier than they ever used to be.
 And most of them are blind to blatant advertisements, regardless whether it’s an affiliate ad or Google AdSense block of ads.

 What sites are great for using AdSense on then?

 I’m not saying that AdSense is bad full stop.

-I just really don’t think to display them on a personal brand, online business website, or a personal blog, where you’re trying to build a brand and promote your own products or services, is a smart strategy.
+I just really don’t think to display them on a personal brand, or online business website, or a personal blog, where you’re trying to build a brand and promote your own products or services, is a smart strategy.

 However, if you want to use AdSense, they’re probably best suited for high traffic, micro-niche websites, and blogs, and definitely not on eCommerce blogs and websites.

 What should you do instead of using AdSense ads on your business website?